luoyong331144/shiroIni/README.md

 The most simple example of shiro.
 =================================
-It be running in java environment.
+It be running in the basic java environment.
 Use the ini comfiguration file.
 ==================================================================

-java code :
+#### java code :
 ```java
 	public static void shiroTest() {
 		Factory<SecurityManager> factory = new IniSecurityManagerFactory("classpath:shiro.ini");